barteqcz/ALBI/docs/manual.md

 ### This is a list of available options that can be applied in the config file.
 Those variables are responsible for particular actions during the installation process.
 Here is the explanation of possible usage:

 ### Timezone
 `timezone` - This is a definition of the timezone, that should be used in the system.
-The full list of available timezones is available here:
+The full list of available timezones is available [here](https://github.com/barteqcz/albi/blob/main/files/timezone_temp)

 ### User configuration
 `username` - It can be anything that fits a Linux username.
 It can't begin with a number